University of Notre Dame residence halls: Ryan Hall

 Ryan Hall, built in 2009, is a women's dorm located on West Quad between Hammes Bookstore and Morris Inn.

 Ryan is known for being Notre Dame's most accessible dorm and also one of its most spacious and technologically advanced.
-Ryan's spirit colors are turquoise and white, and its chapel is dedicated to St. Anne.
+Ryan's spirit colors are aqua, navy and white, and its chapel is dedicated to St. Anne.
 The coat of arms is taken from the Ryan family arms, but the color are modified to match the hall colors.

+Spanning 75,000 square feet, the building was designed by Mackey Mitchell Architects and built by Skanska Corp and adheres to the modern collegiate Gothic style consistent with the university's campus.
+Achieving LEED gold certification, the hall incorporates various eco-friendly features, such as zero VOCs in adhesives and paints, low-flow plumbing, controllable lighting, and a focus on alternative transportation with bicycle storage, diverting 76 percent of construction debris from landfills, utilizing recycled materials, and prioritizing regional sourcing.

 Traditions

 Ryan's inhabitants are known as the Wildcats, and their signature event, an annual wheelchair basketball tournament, raises money for charities benefiting those with disabilities.
 Another well-known Ryan tradition is Waffle Wednesday Mass.
 Ryan's priest in residence, Father Joe Carey (affectionately known as FJ to students), creates another memorable tradition by baking cookies for the dorm every Tuesday night.
 Ryan Hall's rector, Allyse Gruslin, began her work in 2016.
 She owns a friendly corgi named Topper who regularly visits the dorm.